julien-poivret/SSH_basic/README.md

 ```
 $ sudo systemctl restart ssh
 ```
-( for refreshing the new list of host allowed on the server ).
+( for refreshing the new list of hosts allowed on the server ).

 Now you can code a simple program on the client side for controling gpio or anything remotly ! more on this in a moment...